+Preparation

-Preparation of food includes handling, decanting, cutting or arranging of unwrapped food (by anyone other than the final consumer) e.g. cutting sandwiches purchased from supermarkets into smaller units and transferring to a plate.
+Food preparation includes handling, decanting, cutting or arranging of unwrapped food (by anyone other than the final consumer) e.g. cutting sandwiches purchased from supermarkets into smaller units and transferring to a plate.

-All food and drink must be prepared and consumed in appropriate areas (not laboratories / workshops) that are free from sources of contamination e.g. biological (pathogens, GM), chemical (oils, acids, degreasers etc.), physical (dust, swarf etc.).
+All food and drink must be prepared by appropriately trained personnel and consumed in appropriate food grade areas (not laboratories/workshops) that are free from sources of contamination e.g. biological (pathogens, GM), chemical (oils, acids, degreasers etc.), physical (glass, dust, swarf etc.).

-Where food handled in research and teaching areas is used for human consumption, extra precautions must be taken and a risk assessment performed.
+Where food handled in research and teaching areas is used for human consumption extra precautions must be taken and a hazard analysis performed.

-In food preparation rooms, external doors and windows should remain closed (unless they are screened) to prevent access of pests such as flies that could contaminate food.
-Access to these areas must be restricted to essential staff only.
+In food preparation rooms external doors and windows should remain closed (unless screened) to prevent access of pests such as flies etc. that could contaminate food.

+Access to food preparation areas must be restricted to essential staff only and food safety rules adhered to.